Radon testing equipment set up in a New Brunswick home

 The device measures radon levels continuously.
 Depending on your situation: 4 days minimum for home purchases, 7-30 days for current homeowners, or 31-91 days for best accuracy.

-I return to collect and seal the device, then analyze results in our certified lab and office.
+I return to collect and seal the device, then analyse results in my certified lab and office.

 Same-Day Results

-You receive a detailed report with your radon levels and our recommendations the same day I collect the device.
+You receive a detailed report with your radon levels and my recommendations the same day I collect the device.

 Understanding Your Radon Results